Chelyocarpus/OSM-Way-History-Data-Extractor/README.md

 - **Error Handling**: Comprehensive error handling
 - **Documentation**: Well-documented code with JSDoc-style comments
 - **Security Focus**: Security-first development approach

-## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.

 ## 🙏 Acknowledgments